6 tips using Apollo GraphQL

 Our caching approach

-• Understand exactly how each of the fetchPolicy values work
+- Understand exactly how each of the

-• Install the Chrome Apollo Client Developer extension.
+values work - Install the Chrome Apollo Client Developer extension.
 This allows inspecting the cache as well as queries and mutations.

-• Consider the cache on every single call.
+- Consider the cache on every single call.

-• Does it matter if this data comes from the cache?
+- Does it matter if this data comes from the cache?

-• Or does it need to only come from the server?
+- Or does it need to only come from the server?

-• Keep track of what variables are used for queries.
+- Keep track of what variables are used for queries.
 Each query is cached along with it’s variables

-• Consider the cache after every mutation.
+directive to handle paginated data. - Consider the cache after every mutation.

-• If we return the object that was updated/created, Apollo will automatically cache it for us.
+- If we return the object that was updated/created, Apollo will automatically cache it for us.

-• Manually handle when we insert new records.
+- Manually handle when we insert new records.

-• Determine if it’s better to update the cache manually after a mutation using writeQuery, or refetch the data from the server.
+- Determine if it’s better to update the cache manually after a mutation using writeQuery, or

 Querying only selected fields from the database

-One item that annoyed us early on with our implementation was the number of SELECT * FROM ... occurring in our solution.
+occurring in our solution.
 We’re using a TypeORM (which is a solid ORM, still with all the tradeoffs and benefits of ORM’s..).

 Here’s a super simple example.